Types Of Fire Suppression Systems

 There are many different types of fire extinguishers available to fight with many different classes of fire.
 Hence, we first of all need to ensure that we have the proper extinguisher installed appropriately for the potential fire hazards for your building for achieving true safety.
 ABC Fire Extinguisher is one of the most well-known yet very versatile kinds of extinguishers available in the market.

 There are five basic classifications of fuel that exist in this sphere.
-And, the extinguishers are considered with either letter-shaped or pictorial symbols, which specify what types of fires they are proposed for.
+And the extinguishers are considered with either letter-shaped or pictorial symbols, which specify what types of fires they are proposed for.